seancfoley/IPAddress/ipaddress.md

 have something with a port or service name, then use HostName.

 &#8203;
-## Parse String Representation of IP Address or Host Name
+## Parse String Representation of IP Address, Subnet or Host Name

 `IPAddressString` is used to convert.